Climate, the arts and the cultural sector

 I was the rapporteur for the IPCC Gender Task Force which is working to make recommendations on gender balance and voice in the IPCC and together with Miriam Gay-Antaki and others have written about our findings.
 I also help maintain the wiki page on women in climate change.

-With the University of Arizona Center for Climate Adaptation and through the work of my former graduate students I am working on climate adaptation, especially in Latin America, the governance of adaptation, discourses of adaptation, and how to assess the effectiveness of climate adaptation.
+With the University of Arizona Center for Climate Adaptation Science and Solutions and through the work of my former graduate students I am working on climate adaptation, especially in Latin America, the governance of adaptation, discourses of adaptation, and how to assess the effectiveness of climate adaptation.

 GENERAL RESEARCH INTERESTS